-- (i) Firstly, in respect of crucial stages such as challenges to the jurisdiction or the admissibility of a case, the confirmation of the charges, conditional release and proceedings under article 53 of the Statute, a decision pursuant to rule 89 of the Rules and ensuing participation is not a pre-condition for victims being granted procedural rights as significant as notification, a right to be formally informed of procedural developments which is typically granted to individuals or entities entitled to some role in the proceedings; - (ii) Secondly, "victims having communicated with the Court" are mentioned in rule 92(2) and (3) of the Rules as a separate and additional group of victims besides those who "have already participated in the proceedings"; - (iii) Thirdly, and mostly significantly, only rule 92(2) refers to communication by victims with the Court having occurred "in respect of the situation or case", while the other provisions only refer to victims having communicated with the Court in respect of a case.
+In the view of the Single Judge, at least three meaningful elements can be inferred from these rules.
+Firstly, in respect of crucial stages such as challenges to the jurisdiction or the admissibility of a case, the confirmation of the charges, conditional release and proceedings under article 53, a decision pursuant to rule 89 of the Rules and ensuing participation is not a pre-condition for victims being granted a procedural right as significant as notification, a right to be formally informed of procedural developments which is typically granted to individuals or entities entitled to some role in the proceedings.
+Secondly, "victims having communicated with the Court" are mentioned in rule 92, sub-rules 2 and 3 as a separate and additional group of victims besides those who "have already participated in the proceedings".
+Thirdly, and most significantly, only rule 92, sub rule 2 refers to communication by victims with the Court having occurred "in respect of the situation or case", while the remaining provisions only refer to victims having communicated with the Court in respect of a case.